DavidPal/whitespace-format-rust/README.md

 Linter and formatter for source code files and text files.

-The purpose of this tool is to normalize source code files (e.g. Python, Java, C/C++, Ruby, Go, JavaScript, etc.) and text files (HTML, JSON, YAML, CSV, MarkDown, LaTeX) before checking them into a version control system.
+The purpose of this tool is to normalize source code files (e.g. Python, Java, C/C++, Rust, Ruby, Go, JavaScript, etc.) and text files (HTML, JSON, YAML, CSV, MarkDown, LaTeX) before they are checked into a version control system.

 The features include: